maciejciukaj/KubernetesLabs/README.md

 # Lab 4

-#### 1. Start by creating a yaml file (namespace.yaml) responsible for creating and configuration of the lab4 namespace
+#### 1. Start by creating a yaml file (namespace.yaml) responsible for creation and configuration of the lab4 namespace

 ```console
 kubectl apply -f namespace.yaml